 Photographs, musings, and odd details about feelings carefully examined and gently held.

 Based in Brooklyn.
 Before that, San Francisco, Berkeley, and Southern California.
-I graduated from UC Berkeley and work at Figma NY, where I build tools for designers.
+I graduated from UC Berkeley and work at Notion, where I build tools of all kinds.

 Resume